ARTIST STATEMENT

 Convergence, 2022

-There is a mystery to our climate that is visible yet elusive.
-To help elevate awareness around climate and it’s affect on us, I create charts using photographs I made of the ocean and clouds while at sea in the ITCZ.
-The Intertropical Convergence Zone or ITCZ (pronounced 'itch') is a narrow band of weather where the circulating trade winds of the Northern and Southern hemispheres collide.
-The heat released here drives the regional and global atmospheric circulation and is the birthplace of all hurricanes.
+There is a mystery to our climate—visible yet elusive, immense yet intimate.
+To elevate awareness of its shifting nature and its impact on our lives, I create visual "charts" using photographs I made of the ocean and sky while at sea in the Intertropical Convergence Zone (ITCZ).
+The ITCZ is a narrow band near the equator where the trade winds of the Northern and Southern Hemispheres collide.
+This atmospheric collision zone drives global weather circulation and is the birthplace of all hurricanes.

-Each layered archival pigment print is hand marked to symbolize shifting but confined hurricane tracks and navigation plot lines then soaked in sea water collected at the ITCZ twenty years ago until the salt crystallizes in direct sunlight and reacts with the carbon in the inks to cause acidification.
+Each layered archival pigment print is hand-marked to suggest shifting hurricane tracks and navigation plot lines—fragments of both human and planetary movement.
+The prints are then soaked in seawater collected from the ITCZ twenty years ago, allowing the salt to crystallize in direct sunlight.
+As it reacts with the carbon-based inks, a form of acidification occurs—mirroring the very process transforming our oceans today.

 The Tension of Flow, 2021